Bryan Kohberger Gets Life In Prison For Killing Idaho Students

 Some families, like Goncalves, thought it was too easy, no complete answers.

-On the internet, people said Alivea’s words were powerful.
+Online, people said Alivea’s words were powerful.

 They liked no more court fights, just him locked away forever.